jeckman/wpbook/README.txt

 == Changelog ==

+= 2.5 =
  * Added hook to remove all the post_meta that wpbook created while installed
+ * Accomodate Facebook having deprecated offline_access permission.
+For most users you won't notice a difference.
+However, sometime after June 2012 you will notice that your tokens expire every 60 days and require new tokens to be generated.
+Sorry, but that's Facebook's new policy.

 = 2.4 =
  * Added wpbook message field to meta box.
 This will be used over the excerpt